sammyd/sammyd.github.com/source/about/index.markdown

 ---

 Hi.
 I'm Sam.
 I have what appears to be a very popular name.
-Most often I get the Sammy Davis Jr joke, which I like - he's a legend, or as Westwood might say:
+Most often I get the Sammy Davis Jr. joke, which I like - he's a legend, or as Westwood might say:

 {% blockquote Tim Westwood, or possibly made up %}
-Sammy Davis Jr - he's big in the game
+Sammy Davis Jr. - he's big in the game
 {% endblockquote %}

-However, it seems that I'm also a world-class British yachtswoman with a penchant for naked sailing, a welsh Rugby player a cricketer and a meterologist.
-I say meterologist, but she looks more like a weather presenter off've the telly...
+However, it seems that I'm also a world-class British yachtswoman with a penchant for naked sailing, a welsh Rugby player a cricketer and a meteorologist.
+I say meteorologist, but she looks more like a weather presenter off've the telly...

 Anyway, having such a common name is good for some things - I can be